1. Purpose

 5.4 Debt management

-If you identify that you are affected by family violence, we will immediately pause debt collection activity on your account (including no additional debt collection costs or interest) and ensure that your water supply is not restricted because of the debt.
+If you identify that you are affected by domestic and family violence, we will immediately pause debt collection activity on your account (including no additional debt collection costs or interest) and will ensure that your water supply is not restricted because of the debt.

 Our Customer Care team will work with you to understand your needs and tailor an approach to managing your debt that takes into account your circumstances and capacity to pay.
 Debt assistance options may include: